SirjanK/ml_coding_exercises/README.md

 We also implement KV caching (see `shakespeare/inference_engine.py`) and show that it speeds up inference by a factor of `?x` with the above setting.
 Particularly we go from
 `15.59 ms/token` to `?ms/token` with KV caching as measured in generating `1000` tokens.

+One learning while doing this: unless there's a strategy I'm missing, KV caching runs into issues once you hit the max sequence length if using absolute positional encodings (inc learned).
+I initially trained models with learned absolute encodigns (simple matrix $\Pi\in \mathbb{R}^{T, E}$ where `T` is seq length, `E` is embedding size), but once your KV cache hits `T` entries, you have to start pruning (LRU).
+But, then the positions get shifted invalidating the cache every element.

+Therefore, I switched to relative positional encodings (RoPE) which allows for the pruning.
+I didn't see any performance difference wrt validation loss, but we get to realize the speedup this way.